Bashorun407/alx-system_engineering-devops/README.md

 14. It must be in that file -> Display lines containing the pattern “root” from the file /etc/passwount that word
 15. Count that word -> Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 16. What's next? -> Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+This README file was updated today 5th November 2022. a new directory was added to this repository...command_line challenge